 Punishing yourself will not prevent you from mistakes in the future, it will not change your behavior or choices from the past, and it will shut you off from your power and wisdom in the present.

 Punishing yourself will keep you spiraling through feelings of shame, anger, and lack of compassion for yourself and others.
 These feelings will rob you of the opportunity to grow that comes from exploring mistakes with an open heart.
 It will keep you stuck in the past.

-I explain this to her and by the end of our call she’s starting to smile again.
-In talking through the details of how this had happened she came to realize that although she is ultimately responsible for the consequences of her actions she had made choices based on a flawed premise, not because she was evil, not because she was bad.
-She doesn't deserve punishment, she deserves compassion, support and a practical solution.
+I explain this to her, and by the end of our call, she's starting to smile again.
+In talking through the details of how this happened, she realized that although she is ultimately responsible for the consequences of her actions, she had made choices based on a flawed premise.
+She doesn't deserve punishment; she deserves compassion, support, and a practical solution.

-By working through her mistake with an open heart she learned from this mistake and is taking steps to prevent it from happening again.
-Added benefits from this approach - she now feels compassion for women who find themselves in a similar position whereas before she felt judgement.
-It’s a win-win for everyone!
+By working through her mistake with an open heart, she learned from this mistake and took steps to prevent it from happening again.
+Added benefits from this approach - she now feels compassion for women who find themselves in a similar position, whereas before, she felt judged.
+It's a win-win for everyone!